MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 ---
 # Set up DocuSign integration

-The Power Pages and DocuSign integration offers a seamless, efficient workflow for incorporating e-signatures into multi-step forms through a low-code Studio experience.
+The Power Pages and DocuSign integration offers an efficient workflow for incorporating e-signatures into multi-step forms through a low-code Studio experience.
 This integration uses the DocuSign connector-based Microsoft Power Automate Flow to enable an end user to view and sign documents.
 The configuration of these components is through a newly introduced **External Apps > Integrations** tab in the Set up workspace and allows you to map to your specific business data tables to DocuSign.
-With this integration, you can add an e-signature step to your multi-step forms, enabling a smooth and streamlined process for capturing digital signatures.
+With this integration, you can add an e-signature step to your multi-step forms, enabling a streamlined process for capturing digital signatures.

 Integrating DocuSign into your application requires three steps: